AdaTsanQin/COMP333/README.md

 then test the code

 # URL(infinityfree)
-ada-qin.ct.ws not done but tried to set up the ssl
+ada-qin.ct.ws not done but tried to set up the SSL Having following :
+Installed SSL Status
+This is the SSL certificate that's installed on your hosting account.

+Status
+Issuer	Google Trust Services
+Expires at	2025-06-05

 # local enviornment
 1.Ada: